Catharinaleth/Catharinaleth/README.md

 - 👋 Hi, I’m @Catharinaleth
+- ❣️ I'm based in Denmark
+- 👩🏽‍💻 I'm studying Informatics and Computer Sience at Roskilde University
-- 👀 I recently started learning programmering
+- 👀 I'm new to programmering
-- 🌱 I’m currently learning informatics and computer sience

 <!---
 Catharinaleth/Catharinaleth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.